assaflevy/practical_reverse_engineering/chapter_1/page_35/exercise_6/readme.md

 (Note: This sample is targeting Windows XP x86.)

 # Solution
+First off the function starts at sub_13842 in IDA/Ghidra.
 The target references NDIS.sys (so something to do with network), HAL.sys, ntoskrnl.exe.
 The import table seems obfuscated, and I don't have access to WinXP dlls.
 So I'm gonna go on a hunch here.
 Also, strings are referenced +3 bytes offset from where they actually begin.
 So in IDA "LoadLibrary" looks like "dLibrary" in IDA with the "Loa" part coming just before, as bytes.